Grupo Simec (NYSEAMERICAN:SIM) Shares Gap Up to $34.81

-Grupo Simec (NYSEAMERICAN:SIM – Get Rating) last released its quarterly earnings data on Monday, February 13th.
-The basic materials company reported $0.18 earnings per share (EPS) for the quarter.
+Grupo Simec (NYSEAMERICAN:SIM – Get Rating) last issued its quarterly earnings data on Monday, February 13th.
+The basic materials company reported $0.18 earnings per share for the quarter.
 Grupo Simec had a return on equity of 21.86% and a net margin of 17.56%.
-The business had revenue of $564.09 million during the quarter.
+The firm had revenue of $564.09 million for the quarter.

 About Grupo Simec